BlazOrazem/numencode/readme.md

 # Numencode - Content Management System

-**Numencode** is a web application, based on Laravel framework, that allows publishing, editing and modifying content, organizing, deleting as well as maintenance from a central interface.
+**Numencode** is a web application, based on Laravel framework 5.3, that allows publishing, editing and modifying content, organizing, deleting as well as maintenance from a central interface.

 It is used to run websites containing pages, blogs, news, galleries, catalogs and shopping.